lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 cover: /_media/rvq-cover.png
 ---

-Residual Vector Quantization encodes audio into discrete tokens called *codes*.
+**Residual Vector Quantization** is a technique for encoding audio into discrete tokens called *codes*.
 That allows us to compress audio into small sizes - up to a 90x compression rate.
-But even more usefully, the discrete representations enable us to model audio using architectures that work on discrete representations, like Transformers.
-It's a tokeniser for audio.
+But even more usefully, the discrete representations enable us to model audio using architectures that work on discrete representations, like Transformers; it's a tokeniser for audio.
 Now, we can make large language models for audio, speech or music.
 And that's exactly what AudioLM, MusicLM and MusicGen are.

 RVQ was first described in the [Soundstream: An End-to-End Neural Audio Codec](../../../permanent/soundstream-an-end-to-end-neural-audio-codec.md) paper and has since been used in popular neural audio compression architectures like [SoundStream](../../../permanent/soundstream.md), [Encodec](../../../permanent/encodec.md) and [dac](../../../permanent/dac.md).

-If we ignore the residual part of RVQ, we have **Vector Quantization (VQ)**.
-If we ignore the **Vector** part, [Quantization](../../../permanent/quantization.md) converts continuous values into discrete finite values, and vector quantisation applies it to vectors.
-The VQ idea originally came from image modelling by way of the [VQ-VAE](../../../permanent/vq-vae.md)
+If we ignore the R part of RVQ, we have **Vector Quantization (VQ)**.
+[Quantization](../../../permanent/quantization.md) is the process of converting continuous values into discrete finite values, and **vector** quantisation is it applied to vectors.
+The idea of a VQ idea originally came from image modelling, by way of the [VQ-VAE](../../../permanent/vq-vae.md), and has recently been adapted to audio.

 The VQ approach to encoding audio would look like this: